Madadog/three_osc/README.md

     * Originally had no bandlimited wave generation.

 ## TODO
-* Add vibrato control / LFO
-* Use naive wave generation for modulation (stop ringing artifacts)
+* Use naive wave generation for modulation between oscillators (stop ringing artifacts)
 * PWM
 * Stereo
 * Figure out how many controls can fit on the UI before Ardour adds a scroll bar